 Aside from traditional dental floss, you also have the option to use similar products like a water flosser or pre-threaded flossers.

 A mouthwash with fluoride as an active ingredient may be effective in preventing tooth decay.
-Take note that it is not ideal for you to use mouthwash right after you brush your teeth.
+Take note that it is not ideal to use mouthwash right after brushing your teeth.
 Rinsing your mouth immediately may wash away the concentrated fluoride from your toothpaste and lessen its potency.
 Instead, it’s much better if you brush and use your mouthwash separately.
 Avoid drinking or eating for half an hour after you gargle with your fluoride mouthwash to maximize its effects.

-Your lifestyle habits can make an impact on the condition of your teeth in the long run.
+Your lifestyle habits can impact the condition of your teeth in the long run.
 Ensure that your lifestyle is conducive to your oral health.

 Here are some of the evidence-based oral care recommendations from the American Dental Association (ADA):

-Make regular appointments with your dentist to ensure that your teeth are in good condition.
+Make regular appointments with your dentist to ensure your teeth are in good condition.

 A dentist can spot signs of oral health problems that you may not immediately notice on your own.
-He or she can prevent or treat your dental issues before they get worse.
+They can prevent or treat your dental issues before they get worse.

-Argyle Family Dental provides first-rate services, including general dentistry, cosmetic dentistry, preventive dentistry, pediatric dentistry, sedation dentistry, TMD treatment, and sleep apnea treatment.
+Argyle Family Dental provides first-rate services, including general dentistry, cosmetic dentistry, preventive dentistry, pediatric dentistry, sedation dentistry, and sleep apnea treatment.

-Our team is led by dental expert Dr. Sean Kennelly.
-He has achieved the Top Dentist award for 5 years in a row.
-Dr. Kennelly and the rest of the team aim to keep your teeth healthy and strong.
-It is our goal to educate you and your family regarding oral health and general health.
+Our team is led by dental expert Dr. Ava Khodakhast.
+Dr. Khoda and the rest of the team aim to keep your teeth healthy and strong.
+Our goal is to educate you and your family regarding oral and general health.
 Together, we will create a customized long-term plan so you can achieve your dental goals.